br3ndonland/udacity-google/offline-web-apps/offline-2-sw.md

 </details>

-### 3.12.
+### 2.12.
 Hijacking Requests 2

 - Now that we are able to respond to all requests with the same HTML, we will customize the response based on the input.
 This is **selective response hijacking.**
-- `fetch(url)`
+- We will need to work with HTTP requests.
-- `fetch` is a much improved version of `XMLHTTPRequest`. `XMLHTTPRequest` sucks.
-"Much of the XHR API is over 15 years old."
+- **The original JavaScript HTTP request method `XMLHTTPRequest` sucks.
+The XHR API is over 15 years old.
 The syntax is strange: It says XML, though it deals with other file types, it says HTTP, although it works with filesystem also, and Request, even though the returned object is a strange mixture of request and response.
-The event handler puts you in "callback hell."
+The event handler puts you in "callback hell."**
+- The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is an improvement over the [XMLHttpRequest API](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).

   ```javascript
   fetch('/foo').then(function(response)) {